LANCE LEWIN’S BLOG

 Figure 2 Superhydrophobic Coating

 What is really revealed here is both examples illustrate that physical art exists - though hidden from being observed - until some type of optical-physical interaction has occurred.
 More importantly, there is no complex chemical reaction taking place to manifest the art; as true latent images already physically exist, though temporarily hidden from direct observation.
 This is strongly contrasted to the ‘preconceptions that inform single-stage orthodoxy’ so-called latent image permeating across film and digital created registers, where it is supposed to be understood a completed picture waits in hiding after the shutter on a camera opens and then closes.
 As I will show below, there is no scientific support for a latent image waiting to be revealed by simple methods.
 Instead, photographic film and digital registers need to follow through with involved (chemical and electrical) developing out processes that decode electromagnetic (photon) information towards the eventual depiction of the exposed subject or scene.
 This necessarily supports that an actual “physical” picture cannot possibly exist after the conclusion of the photographic event sequence.
-It is here I will proceed to offer a different, perhaps more logical identification of what Wilson’s photographic registers should adhere to.

 The Register is an “Optical Inscription”